-Within the constraints of the increasingly tight public finance regime, we are committed to:
+Within the constraints of the continuing tight public finance regime, we are committed to:

-- Consulting our stakeholders, and listening and responding to their views - Valuing staff and providing them with opportunities to develop and contribute - Reacting innovatively to change - Encouraging innovation and recognising achievement within the organisation - Treating all stakeholders, including staff, in a fair, consistent manner and in accordance with our Equalities Requirements. - Striving for continuous improvement in all aspects of service delivery - Ensuring that we are accessible and accountable to stakeholders - Pro-actively planning workloads and deploying resources efficiently - Using language which is easy to understand - Working with our partners in the Scottish Assessors' Association to ensure Scotland-wide consistency of approach to service delivery
+- Consulting our stakeholders, and listening and responding to their views - Valuing staff and providing them with opportunities to develop and contribute - Reacting innovatively to change - Encouraging innovation and recognising achievement within the organisation - Treating all stakeholders, including staff, in a fair, consistent manner. - Striving for continuous improvement in all aspects of service delivery - Ensuring that we are accessible and accountable to stakeholders - Pro-actively planning workloads and deploying resources efficiently - Using language which is easy to understand - Working with our partners in the Scottish Assessors' Association to ensure transparency and Scotland-wide consistency of approach to service delivery - Using and caring for the data we hold in an appropriate way.